Datavault-UK/automate-dv/src/dbtvault-dev/docs/staging.md

 To include all columns which exist in the source table, we provide the ```source_table``` variable we created earlier.

 We will also need to add some additional columns to our staging layer, containing 'constants' implied by the context of the staging data.
-For example, we may add a source table code value, or the the load date, or some other constant needed in the primary key.
+For example, we can add a source table code value for audit purposes, the load date, or some other constant needed in the primary key.

 We can also override any columns coming in from the source, with different data.
 We may want to do this if a source column already exists in the raw stage and the values aren't appropriate.

-We provide the constant by adding an ```!``` to the data and alias them with the same name as the column we want to override.
-You will have another opportunity to rename these columns, as well as cast them to different data types later when creating the raw vault tables.
+We provide a constant by adding an ```!``` to the data and alias them with the same name as the column we want to override.
 We can also use this method to create any new columns which do not already exist in the source.